 When running ads for your eCommerce business, you’ve got several options at your disposal.
 Two such options are Google Ads and Facebook Ads.
-But many store owners struggle to choose between Google Ads vs. Facebook Ads and aren’t sure which direction is best.
+But many store owners struggle to choose between Adwords vs. Facebook Ads and aren’t sure which direction is best.
 If that’s you, you won’t want to miss the rest of this post!

 Google Ads Vs. Facebook Ads